 Gather your supporting documents

-You must send the following supporting documents with your application form:
+You must gather the following supporting documents in support of your application:

-- A copy of the unit trust scheme’s register of unit holders as at the application date, and
+- a copy of the unit trust scheme’s register of unit holders as at the application date

 Lodge your application

 The SmartForm should be completed and lodged with the Landholder Acquisitions Branch together with any supporting documentation via email or mail marked to the attention of the Manager, Landholder Acquisitions Branch.

 GPO Box 1641

 We will acknowledge your application in writing when we receive it and contact you if we need more information.